Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • children with hip dysplasia;

-• weak and often ill peanuts;
+• weak and often sick toddlers;

 • children who wear uncomfortable and too soft shoes that do not support the foot;